-8.20 Community Facilities
+8.19 Community Facilities

-8.20.1.
+- 8.19.1.
 The Parish survey and public consultation events have resulted in a number of clear concerns and requirements for the future needs of Charlton.
-These include:

-- 8.20.2.
-Whilst some of these issues are not land use planning related, they are community aspirations, where this is the case, such issues are highlighted separately in the community aspirations appendix A2. - 8.20.3.
-Charlton has slightly below the required amount of public open space however, the figure does not include the Charlton Sport and Leisure Centre formal recreation provision as it is an Andover-wide provision. - 8.20.4.
-Public open space based on a 2011 estimated population amounts to 5.45 hectares.
+These include: - Support and enhance local small and micro businesses; including the need for superfast broadband - Commission a Community Hall - Enhance accessibility to Charlton Lakes - Maintain and enhance beauty and habitat of riverbank through Charlton - Maintain and enhance heritage sites burial ground, coffin route - Sympathetically maintain and enhance Charlton Lakeside - Improve Off Road parking - Tackle speeding and inappropriate traffic through Charlton - Maintain current bus routes - Charlton Lakes is owned by TVBC.
+Charlton Parish Council should become a key stakeholder in the future management and development of the Lakes. - 8.19.2.
+Whilst some of these issues are not land use planning related, they are community aspirations, where this is the case, such issues are highlighted separately in the community aspirations Appendix 2. - 8.19.3.
+Charlton has slightly below the required amount of public open space however, the figure does not include the Charlton Sport and Leisure Centre formal recreation provision as it is an Andover-wide provision. - 8.19.4.
+The public open space requirement based on a 2011 estimated population amounts to 5.45 hectares.
 Whilst Charlton has more than the required amount of parkland it is short of other types of open space including children's play space.
 Charlton Sport and Leisure Centre and Foxcotte and Charlton Lakeside are significant provisions within the ward that serve a larger area.
 As such, the formal recreation provisions are included within provision for Andover as a whole rather than the ward of Charlton.

-FIG 35 - Leisure Facilities within the Parish (see list below) - © copyright Google Maps 2019
+FIG 35 - Leisure Facilities within the Plan Area (see list below) - © copyright Google Maps 2019

-FIG 36 - Leisure Facilities within the Parish (see list below) - © copyright Google Maps 2019
+FIG 36 - Leisure Facilities within the Plan Area (see list below) - © copyright Google Maps 2019

-- 8.20.5.
+- 8.19.5.
 Any new development will need to be assessed against its impact on current facilities or the ability to expand them in the future.
-The current list of services and facilities within the parish include:
+The current list of services and facilities within the Plan Area include:

 - a.
 Food Store(s); (1) Tesco and (2) Convenience Store

 - b.
 Leisure Facilities

 - (1) Charlton Sport and Leisure Centre including; sports pitches, BMX track and Pitch and Putt Golf.

 - (2) Sports Academy, tennis and netball courts

-- (3) Salto Health Club, ICan and Gymnastics Centre
+- (3) Salto Health Club and Gymnastics Centre

 - (4) Recreation Ground with pavilion

 - (5) Astro turf

 - (6) Skate park

 - (7) Provision for Children & Teenagers

 - (8) Rugby club

 - (9) Football and social club

 - c.
 Public House Royal Oak

 - d.
 Religious Buildings

 - e.
 Shared Community Facilities Church Hall

+- 8.19.6.
+Test Valley has implemented a Community Infrastructure Levy that applies to all residential development.
+However, the CIL expenditure excludes the provision of or contribution towards site-specific community facilities, including sport and recreation, necessary to meet the specific needs arising from individual sites.
+Policy CNP17 seeks to ensure this provision is made through planning obligations.

+- 8.19.7.
+A clear need identified in the community surveys was for the provision of a new community hall to serve Charlton.
+In the 2018 survey 80% of residents supported the proposal.
+Policy CNP17 seeks to encourage its provision.